-Service delivery and Child care - the purpose of our Equal Opportunities Policy is to improve the service we provide for the children, their parents and carers and others who are associated with the organisation.
+Service delivery and children's care - the purpose of our Equal Opportunities Policy is to improve the service we provide for the children and children, their parents and carers and others who are associated with the organisation.

-Warwick House aims to consider the following:
+Morton Lea aims to consider the following:

-- The physical care given to children i.e. skin and hair care - The food offered via the home's menus and kitchen, and that bought on life skill shopping trips - The range of leisure and recreational activities on offer - The manner in which we celebrate key festivals and holidays - How information is presented to others whose first language is not English - The type of TV and video programmes that children have an opportunity to watch - The décor of individuals' rooms and the type of posters displayed on walls.
+- The physical care given to children and children i.e. skin and hair care - The food offered via the home's menus and kitchen, and that bought by the children on life skill shopping trips - The range of leisure and recreational activities on offer - The manner in which we celebrate key festivals and holidays - How information is presented to others whose first language is not English - The type of TV and video programmes that children and children have an opportunity to watch - The décor of individuals' rooms and the type of posters displayed on walls.

-The organisation's response to challenging behaviour from those children who are black (given the gross over representation of such children as excluded from schools on a national basis)
+The organisation's response to challenging behaviour from those children, who are from ethnic origins, culture (given the gross over representation of such children and children as excluded from schools on a national basis)

 The use of positive and affirming images of difference within the home and school.
-The monitoring of the ethnic make-up of the children and staff population.
-The affirmation of clothing styles and fashions that reflect both the age and cultural heritage of the children(s) group.
+The monitoring of the ethnic make-up of both the children and children and staff population.
+The affirmation of clothing styles and fashions that reflect both the age and cultural heritage of the children's group.